Complex behaviour that may be triggered by stress or distress is a widespread issue for people with dementia.

 • General agitation

-Aggression can be prevalent in a person living with dementia and it may be one of the behaviours that you or your loved one is struggling with or most affected by.
+Angry and upset behaviour can be prevalent in a person living with dementia and it may be one of the behaviours that you or your loved one is struggling with or most affected by.
 It can be challenging for all involved and lead to feelings of guilt, isolation and emotional distress.

-Aggression may be a direct result of changes to the brain, or be caused by a general health problem such as physical pain.
+Anger may be a direct result of changes to the brain, or be caused by a general health problem such as physical pain.
 The behaviour can also stem from problems related to frustration, environmental factors, social interactions or communication issues.

 Caring for complex behaviours